Mike Junkin

-Michael Wayne Junkin (born November 21, 1964) is a former American football linebacker who played in the National Football League (NFL) for three seasons with the Cleveland Browns and the Kansas City Chiefs.
+Michael Wayne Junkin (born November 21, 1964) is an American former professional football player who was a linebacker for three seasons in the National Football League (NFL) with the Cleveland Browns and the Kansas City Chiefs.
 He played in 20 games over the course of his NFL career.

-Junkin played four years of college football at Duke University.
-In the 1987 NFL Draft, the Cleveland Browns traded up to select him with the fifth overall pick.
+Junkin played four years of college football for the Duke Blue Devils.
+In the 1987 NFL draft, the Cleveland Browns traded up to select him with the fifth overall pick.
 He played in parts of two seasons for the Browns, both of which ended early due to injury.
 Junkin was then traded to the Kansas City Chiefs for a fifth-round selection and played in five more games.
 After his release from the Chiefs, he did not play another game in the NFL.
 His failure to establish himself in the NFL has caused him to be regarded as a draft bust.

-High school and college
+Early life and college

-Junkin was born in North Little Rock, Arkansas to Kirk, a United Airlines pilot, and Doris, a substitute teacher.
+Junkin was born in North Little Rock, Arkansas, to Kirk, a United Airlines pilot, and Doris, a substitute teacher.
 His brother Trey Junkin was an NFL player as well.
 Junkin attended Belvidere High School in Belvidere, Illinois, and played tight end on the football team.
 In 1982, his senior year, he was the team's MVP and captain.
 He was named to the Belvidere Bucs Football Hall of Fame in 2013.

-After graduating from high school, Junkin played college football with the Duke Blue Devils.
+After graduating from high school, Junkin played college football at Duke University.
 He played in three games for the Blue Devils as a freshman.
 In one game against North Carolina State, Junkin had 25 tackles en route to a 27–26 Duke victory; head coach Steve Sloan stated afterwards that it was "one of the best games I have ever seen a freshman play."
 Between his freshman and sophomore seasons, Junkin went from 205 pounds to 240 to help get more playing time.
 As a sophomore, he spent the 1984 season as one of five starting linebackers on a modified Duke defense, which normally would have three or four linebackers.
 In his junior season, he was again a starting linebacker and finished the season with 162 tackles despite playing on an injured knee.
 Junkin started off his senior year with 15 tackles against Northwestern despite battling a head cold.
 Three weeks later in a game against Virginia, Junkin had 18 tackles and was named Atlantic Coast Conference defensive player of the week.
 Junkin graduated from Duke after the 1986 season as the school record-holder for career tackles with 512.
 Due to his performance his senior year, Junkin was named to the Second Team College Football All-American.